ismiljanic/SyntaxBase-moderation-microservice/docs/research_paper.md

 - TF-IDF vectorizer and label encoder (for classical baseline models)
 - Preprocessed tokenized dataset ready for transformer fine-tuning

-> **Note / TODO:** Fine-tuning of transformer-based models (DistilBERT, ToxicBERT) will be performed in Phase 2.5 to evaluate contextual embeddings and improve detection of subtle and minority-class toxicity.
+> **Note:** Fine-tuning of transformer-based models (DistilBERT, ToxicBERT) is performed in Phase 2.5 to evaluate contextual embeddings and improve detection of subtle and minority-class toxicity.

 This preprocessing pipeline ensures consistency across **all three phases** of the multi-phase toxicity detection system, enabling fair comparison between classical, transformer-based, and LLM approaches.